actualbudget/docs/docs/Developers/project-layout.md

----
-title: 'The Actual Project Structure'
+# The Actual Project Structure
----

 Actual is made up of lots of different _packages_.
 This article covers how they all fit together to form the project you know as Actual Budget.